 ACKNOWLEDGEMENTS

-I would sincerely like to express my gratitude and thank my thesis supervisor Dr. Avdesh Mishra for providing constant motivation and guidance in all stages in my research.
-I am grateful to him to his valuable advice and prospective thinking which helped me to carry out research at TAMUK effortlessly.
+I express my sincere gratitude and thank my thesis supervisor, Dr. Avdesh Mishra, for providing constant motivation and guidance in all stages of my research.
+I am grateful to him for his valuable advice and prospective thinking which helped me to carry out research at TAMUK effortlessly.

-I would like to thank Dr. Ayush Goyal and Dr. Mais Nijim for being part of my thesis committee and constant source of encouragement throughout my research.
+I would like to thank Dr. Ayush Goyal and Dr. Mais Nijim for being part of my thesis committee and a constant source of encouragement throughout my research.
 I am also thankful to each of them for showing keen interest and reviewing my thesis.
 Moreover, I appreciate the Computer Science Department, TAMUK for the help and support during my academic course work at TAMUK.

 Furthermore, I greatly express my sincere gratitude to Dr. Watshara Shoombuatong for providing the peptide dataset to conduct this research.